DMOJ/docs/docs/judge/installation.md

    ...
 ```

-Now you should be able to run `dmoj-cli -c config.yml`.
-For additional configuration options, look at the example available [here](https://github.com/DMOJ/docs/blob/master/sample_judge_conf.yml).
+You should now be able to run `dmoj-cli -c config.yml` to enter a CLI environment for the judge.
+For additional configuration options, an [example configuration file](https://github.com/DMOJ/docs/blob/master/sample_judge_conf.yml) is provided.